ivanvoitovych/tour-of-heroes/step-8.md

 ViewiRoute::get('*', NotFoundPage::class);
 ```

+More about routing here: [https://viewi.net/docs/routing](https://viewi.net/docs/routing)

-Now we need to receive that id in our HeroDetail component and get the Hero:
+We need to receive that id in our HeroDetail component and get the Hero.
+Route params will get injected automatically into your component.

 `viewi-app\Components\Views\HeroDetail\HeroDetail.php`